Strategic Alignment: HR and Company Business Goals working as one

 Listed below is a simple process using which you can align your HR and business goals:

-1. Clearly Comprehend the Organization’s Strategic Goals and Direction
+1. Clearly Comprehend the Organisation’s Strategic Goals and Direction

 It is of great importance that HR clearly understands the organisation’s strategic goals and direction so that they have a say at the decision-making table.
 If the HR lacks clarity on the broader organisational goals and objectives, it becomes an obstacle not just for the business, but it becomes challenging for the HR to align and support those objectives.